 Brain LinksFor People with Brain Injury

-If you are looking for information supporting Service Members who are serving or have served in the Military, check out the "Helpful Resources" section.
+Looking for information supporting Service Members who are serving or have served in the Military?
+Check out the "Helpful Resources" section.
 Additional resource materials in Español can also be found in this section.

 Personal Guide for Everyday Living: A tool to help people with TBI (especially mild TBI) better understand what conditions make things harder and what the person can do about it.
 Best if used as part of a conversation with the clinician.
 English and in Español.